ranguard/www-leo-cuckoo-org/root/cv/index.md

 ## Work Experience

+### The Air Agents - Startup CTO (remote)
+##### May 2019 - present

+I joined this startup to help take it from a great service, held together with google and 3rd party apps, manual data entry and sweat.
+To a company with the power to scale and the ability to offer an even better guest experience.

+Developing with, and teaching serverless technologies to build a team that can rapidly deliver excellence, streamlining the business and solving issues.

-### CTO for - The startup that wasn't
+### CTO for - The startup that wasn't (remote)
 ##### Oct 2018 - Feb 2019

 Trying to get a startup together with someone, I took on the CTO role and focused on researching (mostly AWS/Serverless); prototyping; talking to and visiting outsource companies, solving problems and writing specs for microservices that would have been initially developed using an outsourced team.

 The project got close to funding (we didn't want to risk investors money